 Most people of color in the United States realize that Thanksgiving is a wildly problematic celebration of the exploitation and genocide of native peoples, yet many of us still celebrate it.
 For lots of people of color, Thanksgiving has become less of a celebration of the pilgrims and more of a celebration of family and gratitude…and that’s ok.
 But we would be seriously remiss if we don’t also take a moment to acknowledge the hundreds of years of struggles that the indigenous populations of the Americas have faced since the moment the first colonizer stepped foot on native land.

-As the mother of a 3-year-old, I understand that he’s too young to really understand what went down at the start of our nation and the horror that this country was built on.
-But he’s not too little to understand that the Pilgrims were not very nice to the Native Americans and that even though the Natives shared and tried to help them, the Pilgrims decided to take everything for themselves and be selfish and mean.
+I understand that some children are too young to really understand what went down at the start of our nation and the horror that this country was built on.
+But they’re never too little to understand that the Pilgrims were not very nice to the Native Americans and that even though the Natives shared and tried to help them, the Pilgrims decided to take everything for themselves and be selfish and mean.
 See how easy that was to put into language even a child could understand?

 It’s the total dedication to the white-washing and sanitation of our history that has kept us from making real progress in the country.
 That willful ignorance is what lead to declarations of a “post-racial” America after President Obama’s election.
 So, instead of pretending like everything about the holiday is celebratory, let’s take the chance to learn and face up to the real history of the holiday.
 The very first Thanksgiving was celebrated in Berkley Bay, Virginia, when a shipload of colonizers arrived from Europe on November 28, 1619, after having survived a particularly brutal two-and-a-half month long journey.
 It was celebrated without much fanfare and definitely no decadent feast.
 They simply got down on their knees and prayed, giving thanks for their safe arrival.